huff-language/huff-breakage/README.md

-├─ InvalidMacroStatement — An invalid statement in a macro definition ├─ MissingConstantDef — A constant definition is missing ├─ MissingConstructor — A constructor macro definition is missing [COMPILES] ├─ TableBuiltins — Table Builtins created on deployment with missing label definitions ├─ UnmatchedJumpLabel — A jump label that has no matching label definition
+├─ InvalidMacroStatement — An invalid statement in a macro definition ├─ MissingConstantDef — A constant definition is missing ├─ MissingConstructor — A constructor macro definition is missing [COMPILES] ├─ MissingDefTableSize — Table definition used in __tablesize builtin is missing ├─ MissingDefTableStart — Table definition used in __tablestart builtin is missing ├─ TableBuiltins — Table Builtins created on deployment with missing label definitions ├─ UnmatchedJumpLabel — A jump label that has no matching label definition
 ```